What you need to know

 What to wear

 The weather can rapidly switch from hot to chilly so even when it’s hot it’s a good idea to have a jacket.
 Long pants are your best choice, as are boots or shoes with a heel, but any closed toe shoe will work.
 Just don’t wear your sandals.
 Other smart things to bring would be a hat, lip balm, sunscreen and a water bottle.
 We will provide stowage for your personal gear and if you have forgotten anything essential, let us know, we will do our best to provide you with a backup.

 Age, weight and skill

-Age- A rider of any age must show independent confidence to leave on a mountain trail.
-Though we expect that to be possible around ten or twelve years of age, we realize it can vary either direction depending on the child.
+Age- 12 yo minimum.
+A rider of any age must show independent confidence to leave on a mountain trail.
+Though we expect that to be possible around twelve years of age, we realize it can vary either direction depending on the child and their experience level.
 Parents must be flexible, as we are, to match an experience to the abilities of their child.
 We can do many things without exposing a child to challenges above their ability.
 Sometimes just sitting a horse or riding while being led will be the high point of your kid’s vacation.

 Weight- 230 lbs.
 (105 kg) max.
 While there is much we can adapt to, there is little we can do to compensate for weight over our limits.
 We ask a lot of our horses and they rely on us to keep them safe.
 There is an allowable gray area with regards to weight; this would apply to experienced riders or athletic build and abilities.
 If you are over our limit, please be honest about your weight.